Viñas DeLuxe

 Viñas DeLuxe is the stage name of Christian Ric Viñas, a Filipino drag performer who competed in season 1 of Drag Race Philippines and season 1 of Drag Race Philippines: Slaysian Royale, finishing in seventh place and as the runner-up, respectively.
 She is a member of the Divine Divas with Precious Paula Nicole and Brigiding.

 Early life

 Viñas DeLuxe was born in Bulacan.

 Career

 Viñas DeLuxe is a drag performer and hairdresser.
 She has also been described as an events host, a vlogger, a comedian, and the chief executive officer of Deluxe Wigs.

 Viñas DeLuxe competed on season 1 of Drag Race Philippines.
 She performed at RuPaul's DragCon LA in 2023, where she impersonated Mariah Carey.

 Viñas DeLuxe's debut single "I'm Feeling Sexy Tonight" was released in 2023, and received a music video.

+In 2023, Viñas hosted the drag competition Bunganga Battle Royale.
+Zymba Ding won the contest.
+Sofia Trazona also competed.

 Personal life

 Viñas DeLuxe is the "drag mother" of Tiny Deluxe, who competed on season 2 of Drag Race Philippines.